scottenriquez/ckad-exam-prep-using-amazon-eks/README.md

 kubectl delete -f ./
 ```

-## 04: Elastic Load Balancers for Kubernetes Services
+## 04: Elastic Load Balancers for Kubernetes Service (CKAD Topic)
 A significant benefit of Kubernetes is that it can create and manage resources in AWS on our behalf.
-Using the [AWS Load Balancer Controller](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.2/), we can specify [annotations](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.2/guide/service/annotations/) to create a Service of type `LoadBalancer` that leverages an Elastic Load Balancer.
+Using the [AWS Load Balancer Controller](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.2/), we can specify [annotations](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.2/guide/service/annotations/) to create a Service of type LoadBalancer that leverages an Elastic Load Balancer.
 Using the same Deployment from the past two sections, this manifest illustrates how to leverage a Network Load Balancer for the Service:

 ```yaml title='04-load-balancer/load-balancer.yaml'
 apiVersion: v1